python/cpython/Doc/library/mailbox.rst

 original format, which is sometimes referred to as :dfn:`mboxo`.
-This means that the :mailheader:`Content-Length` header, if present, is ignored and that any occurrences of "From " at the beginning of a line in a message body are transformed to ">From " when storing the message, although occurences of ">From " are not transformed to "From " when reading the message.
+This means that the :mailheader:`Content-Length` header, if present, is ignored and that any occurrences of "From " at the beginning of a line in a message body are transformed to ">From " when storing the message, although occurrences of ">From " are not transformed to "From " when reading the message.

 Some :class:`Mailbox` methods implemented by :class:`mbox` deserve special